 (1) Community water system minor permit amendments.
-[The] Until (Editor's Note: The blank refers to the effective date of adoption of this rulemaking.), a community water supplier may submit a written request for an amended construction permit to the Department if the system satisfies the conditions under subparagraphs (i)-(iv).
-A request for an amended construction permit under this paragraph shall describe the proposed change in sufficient detail to allow the Department to adequately evaluate the proposal.
+[The] Until (Editor's Note: The blank refers to the effective date of adoption of this proposed FINAL-FORM rulemaking.), a community water supplier may submit a written request for an amended construction permit to the Department if the system satisfies the conditions under subparagraphs (i)-(iv).
+A request for an amended construction permit under this paragraph [shall] must describe the proposed change in sufficient detail to allow the Department to adequately evaluate the proposal.